remarkablegames/knitbone-rituals/README.md

 ## How To Play

-- Drag your card to the enemy.
+- Drag the card to the player (bottom-left bar) or to the enemy (entity).
 - Hover over the enemy's name to see their next move.
 - Press **End Turn** when out of **Energy**.
 - Defeat all the enemies while staying alive!